millwardesque/five_beginner_games/one-button/README.md

 ## TODO

-- Gap size is fixed, horizontal spacing is fixed, gap placement changes per pipe
+- Bug: horizontal spacing sometimes draws a pipe when it shouldn't
+- Bug: Distance between current pipe y and previous pipe y should be an achievable distance
+- Bug: Collision detection is off, try drawing collision shapes
 - Sound FX
 - Music
 - Juice